Headline:

 2.2 Do I have to publish while I am a Fellow?

-It would be highly desirable if your stay at RIFS would result in an output.
-This could be a publication, such as a peer-reviewed article or a piece in the RIFS publication series, but other formats, such as blog posts, videos, presentations and other approaches are also possible.
+It would be highly appreciated if your stay at RIFS would result in an output.
+This could be a publication, such as a peer-reviewed article or a piece in the RIFS publication series, but other formats, such as blog posts, videos, presentations, exhibitions, conferences and other outputs are also possible.

 In case your time at RIFS contributed to publications and other issues which are completed after your stay at RIFS, we would appreciate if you acknowledge the support of RIFS.